LiHongbo97/Congestion-games-SID/README.md

 This is the simulation code for an upcoming AAAI 2023 paper:
 Hongbo, L.; Lingjie, D. 2023.
 When Congestion Games Meet Mobile Crowdsourcing: Selective Information Disclosure.
 In Proceedings of the AAAI Conference on Artificial Intelligence.

-Please find the online technical report here: https://arxiv.org/abs/2211.14029
+Please find the online version here: https://arxiv.org/abs/2211.14029